-Well known for producing both beautiful fall foliage and delicious maple syrup, the Sugar Maple can live to more than 400 years and reach heights of 115 feet.
+Well known for producing both beautiful fall foliage and delicious maple syrup, a Sugar Maple can live for more than 400 years and reach heights of 115 feet.

-Maple’s wood is prized for its hardness and beauty.
-The honey-colored wood is used for cutting boards, furniture, basketball courts and bowling lanes, as well as guitar necks and a variety of musical instruments in the violin family.
+Maple wood is prized for its hardness and beauty.
+The honey-colored wood is used for cutting boards, furniture, basketball courts, and bowling lanes, as well as guitar necks and a variety of musical instruments in the violin family.